Franklin County Common Pleas Court

 Each case begins at the grand jury stage.
 If a grand jury believes you committed a felony offense, an indictment is issued to notify you that you have been charged with that offense.
 You then appear at an arraignment where you enter a plea (guilty, no contest, or not guilty).
 After exchanging evidence with the prosecuting attorney, the next hearing is a pretrial hearing for the attorneys to discuss the case and negotiate.
 If there have been motions filed, the next stage is a motion hearing for the judge to decide disputed legal issues.

 If no agreement has been reached regarding the outcome of the case, there will be a trial, and a jury or judge will determine whether guilt is proven.
 If you are found guilty of something, or if you plead guilty to something, the final stage is a sentence hearing for the judge to impose a punishment for the offense.Attorney For Cases In The Franklin County Common Pleas Court

-My practice is focused on vehicular homicide and vehicular assault defense, DUI / OVI defense, and criminal defense.
-Since 1997, I have represented hundreds of clients in the Franklin County Common Pleas Court, and most of the cases I currently handle are in Franklin County.
+Our practice is focused on vehicular homicide and vehicular assault defense, DUI / OVI defense, and criminal defense.
+Since 1997, we have represented hundreds of clients in the Franklin County Common Pleas Court, and most of the cases we currently handle are in Franklin County.

-For more information about me, please see my profile, and for more details about my practice, please see the firm overview.
-You can also see what clients say and review my past case results.
-I limit the number of cases I accept so I can provide personal service to my clients.
-Based on this level of service, as well as my expertise, my fees are relatively high.
-If you would like to discuss how I can help with your case in the Franklin County Common Pleas Court, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+For more information about the Dominy Law Firm, please see our profile, and for more details about the practice, please see the firm overview.
+You can also see what clients say and review our past case results.
+We limit the number of cases we accept so we can provide personal service to our clients.
+Based on this level of service, as well as our expertise, our fees are relatively high.
+If you would like to discuss how I can help with your case in the Franklin County Common Pleas Court, EMAIL or call us at 614-717-1177 to arrange a free consultation.